dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-new-field.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-new-field
 title: "Adding a New Field to the Movie Model and Database Table (VB) | Microsoft Docs"
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1, which is..." ms.author: riande ms.date: 01/12/2011 ms.assetid: 28970e1b-1845-4015-86ef-121e52a6c397
+description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+You will learn how to make changes to the model classes and learn how you can update the database schema to match the model changes." ms.author: riande ms.date: 01/12/2011 ms.assetid: 28970e1b-1845-4015-86ef-121e52a6c397